So what's next? You need to know how best to promote your online course.

 Advantages and disadvantages of a Blog for building an online course audience

-With a blog, you take the time to write your content once, add an email marketing form to ask for the student email, and that post will consistently get you new students and potential customers over time, without any further intervention from you.
+With a blog, you take the time to write your content once, add an email marketing form to ask for the student's email, and that post will consistently get you new students and potential customers over time, without any further intervention from you.

-Furthermore, if you had links to your courses for example in the top menu or in the body of the text, you will get direct sales from the blog post.
+Furthermore, if you had links to your courses for example in the top menu or the body of the text, you will get direct sales from the blog post.

 The more posts that you write, and the more in-depth the posts are, the better the blog will perform as the website authority builds up over time.

-In fact, you can go for months and even years without touching any of the blog posts, and the traffic will remain rather constant, often for years.
+You can go for months and even years without touching any of the blog posts, and the traffic will remain rather constant, often for years.

-This long-form blog post took me somewhere between 1.5 to to 2 days to write in May 2017.
+This long-form blog post took me somewhere between 1.5 to 2 days to write in May 2017.
 Once I wrote it, it was only briefly reviewed and updated once in almost 4 years.